dimfield-git/ted-config/READMEVM.md

 ##  A1.
 Create and boot a VM from the NixOS ISO

--A1.1 Configure VM networking (NAT with port-forward or Bridged) -A1.2 Enable SSH access to the installer (network available)
+A1.1 Select VM network mode (NAT with port-forward host 2222 → guest 22 or Bridged) A1.2 Ensure the VM has network connectivity so SSH access to the installer is possible

 ##  A2.
 Enter NixOS installer environment, partition disks, and mount filesystems